 While her words are flippant in nature, there is some truth to what she says.
 The payment system hasn’t just made life easier for consumers and merchants; it’s also made life possible for some of the poorest.

-Disclaimer: Views and opinions expressed are those of the author/authors and do not reflect the views of Somaliland Intellectuals Institute (SII) and/or its sponsors.
+Disclaimer: Views and opinions expressed here are those of the author/authors and do not reflect views of Somaliland Intellectuals Institute (SII) and/or its sponsors or partners.
 SII reserves the right to edit articles before publication.
-If you want to submit an opinion piece or an analysis please email it to email@example.com September 14, 2017
+To consider publishing your opinion piece or analysis please email to email@example.com September 14, 2017